Skip to main content

 • You return a value of one type from a function that specifies a different return type.

-In both cases, implicit conversion is supported when the target type defines a constructor that meets the following criteria:
+In all cases, implicit conversion is supported when the target type defines a constructor that meets the following criteria:

 • Is declared with the @implicit decorator.